-In order to facilitate preparers, the KVK taxonomy includes a dedicated placeholder for the two most common dimensional structures: items to be reported in the consolidated financial statements and items to be reported in the separate financial statements.
-The intention is to ensure that legal entities will link each item used in tagging in a dedicated placeholder as otherwise it would be dimensionally invalid.
+In order to facilitate legal entities, the KVK taxonomy includes a dedicated placeholder for the four most common dimensional structures: line items to be reported in the consolidated financial statements in accordance with either NL-GAAP or IFRS and line items to be reported in the separate financial statements in accordance with either NL-GAAP or IFRS.
+The intention is to ensure that legal entities can link most if not all line items used in tagging in a dedicated placeholder as otherwise it would be dimensionally invalid.
 Additionally, such linkage will allow for full dimensional validity of extension concepts.